Ready to install StackStorm? Here’s an overview of how to get your system up and running.

 One-line Install: Run our installation script for an opinionated install of all components on a single system.
 This is a our recommended way to get started.
 See the Quick Install section below for details.

 Manual Installation: Have custom needs?
 Maybe no Internet access from your servers?
 Or just don’t like using scripted installs?
 Read the manual installation instructions for your OS (Ubuntu 18, Ubuntu 20, RHEL/CentOS 7, RHEL/RockyLinux/CentOS 8) and adapt them to your needs.
 Here’s some additional guidance for setting up an internal mirror for the StackStorm repos.

 Vagrant / Virtual Appliance: Vagrant / OVA is a quick and easy way to try StackStorm.
 It’s already pre-installed, tested and shipped as a virtual image and so saves your time going through time-consuming installation and configuration steps.
 Works best as a testing, pack development or demo system and recommended to get familiar with StackStorm platform.

 vagrant init stackstorm/st2 && vagrant upis all you need to get started.
 See Vagrant for more detailed instructions.

-- High Availability Entrusting business critical automation tasks to a system like StackStorm leads to higher demands on that system.
-StackStorm can run in a HA mode to ensure these needs.
+Kubernetes (HA) Entrusting business critical automation tasks to a system like StackStorm leads to higher demands on that system.
+StackStorm can run in a High Availability mode to ensure these needs.
 StackStorm HA Cluster in Kubernetes - BETA automates entire complex infrastructure as a reproducible blueprint.